briancbarrow/atla-go-backend/docs/content/_index.md

 ---
-title: 'Hugo Whisper Docs'
+title: 'ATLA API Docs'
-date: 2018-11-28T15:14:39+10:00
 ---

-Whisper is a documentation theme built with Hugo.
-The design and functionality is intentionally minimal.
+This is a API you can use to get information about characters from the best show ever made.
+[Avatar: The Last Airbender](https://avatar.fandom.com/wiki/Avatar_Wiki)